TitanDaoChina/bigdata/BigdataFrameWork/Flink/Flink时间戳和水印.md

 AssignerWithPunctuatedWatermarks 继承了TimestampAssigner接口 -TimestampAssigner

 ```
-public interfaceTimestampAssigner&lt;T&gt; extends Function {
+public interfaceTimestampAssigner<T> extends Function {

 /**
 * Assigns aTimestamp to an element, in milliseconds since the Epoch.
 *
-* &lt;p&gt;The method is passed the previously assignedTimestamp of the element.
+* <p>The method is passed the previously assignedTimestamp of the element.
 * That previousTimestamp may have been assigned from a previous assigner,
 * by ingestionTime.
 If the element did not carry aTimestamp before, this value is
 * {@code Long.MIN_VALUE}.